richmondu/FT900/Alexa/Amazon Alexa Client/README.md

       - Converting stereo data stream to mono data stream is done by averaging the consecutive left and right 16-bits WORDS.

-### Test Mode

-Using test mode, the application automatically sends pre-recorded requests (saved in SD card) to RPI Alexa Gateway every 10 seconds.

-      - It allows easy testing and troubleshooting of the demo.
-      - It allows easy reproduction of issues.

-### Test Simulator
+### Test Mode and Test Simulator

+The FT900 application provides option to choose from any pre-recorded audio for testing convenience.

-A Python script application named FT900 Alexa Simulator is provided to simulate the behavior of FT900.
+A Python script application named FT900 Alexa Simulator is also provided to simulate the behavior of FT900 on a Windows machine.

       - It can be run on Windows and Linux machine.
       - It can assist in automated testing and stress testing of RPI Alexa Gateway.